3000 class railcar: Refurbishments

 In addition to the interior refurbishment, 50 of Adelaide Metro's 70 railcars have been fitted with ABB hybrid battery technology by 2024.
 This includes the installation of a new energy storage and recovery system, which stores kinetic energy in a battery during braking.
 This will reduce fuel consumption on the 3000/3100 class fleet, and reduce emissions, particularly at the enclosed Adelaide railway station, where 3000 class railcars are often left idling with their engine running when not in service.
 Adelaide Metro have previously indicated that following the completion of this project, and once 3000/3100 class railcars are no longer required on the Gawler line, non-upgraded railcars in the fleet will be retired, as only 50 railcars will be required for service.
 The hybrid-conversion program was completed in January 2025 with the final train being converted into hybrid.
 The last diesel-only railcars ran their final service on 31 December 2024.

 As of May 2025, several of the single unit 3000 class are being converted to permanently coupled sets, with the cab saloon removed on one end of the railcar, usually the one connected to the other railcar to allow gangway access.
 The first railcars to receive this treatment were 3030 and 3025.

 Fleet status

-Table showing the status of the fleet.
+The status of the fleet is shown in the table.